mpettersson/PythonReview/PythonInterviewReview.md

 Concurrency
 -----------
 -[ ] GIL
                                         Global Interpreter Lock
                                         The mechanism used by the CPython interpreter to assure that only one thread executes Python bytecode at a time.
 This simplifies the CPython implementation by making the object model (including critical built-in types such as dict) implicitly safe against concurrent access.
 Locking the entire interpreter makes it easier for the interpreter to be multi-threaded, at the expense of much of the parallelism afforded by multi-processor machines.
 -[ ] Threads/Threading
                                         # Threading Examples
                                         from threading import Thread
                                         Thread(target=print, args=("I'm a thread!",)).start()
                                         # Run multiple statements in one line via map:
                                         Thread(target=map, args=(lambda x: x, (print("hello"), print("world"))))
                                         # ThreadPoolExecutor creates a reusable pool of threads, CAN return Future objs.
                                         with ThreadPoolExecutor(max_workers=2) as executor_context_manager:
                                             returned_future = executor_context_manager.submit(my_function)
                                             executor_context_manager.submit(print, "I'm a ThreadPoolExecutor Thread!")
 -[ ] Future Object
                                         A Future represents an eventual result of an asynchronous operation.
                                         Not thread-safe.
                                         Future instances are created by Executor.submit().
                                         Future methods include:
                                             cancel()                Attempt to cancel the call; return False if done or executing, else cancel and return True.
-                                            cancelled()             Return True if the call was cancelled. running()               Return True if the call is currently being executed and cannot be cancelled.
+                                            cancelled()             Return True if the call was cancelled.
+                                            running()               Return True if the call is currently being executed and cannot be cancelled.
                                             done()                  Return True if the call was successfully cancelled or finished.
-                                            result(timeout=None)    BLOCKING, Return the value returned by the call, timeout (seconds) can be int or float. add_done_callback(fn)   Attaches the callable fn to the future. fn will be called with the future as its only argument, when the future is cancelled or finishes running.
+                                            result(timeout=None)    BLOCKING, Return the value returned by the call, timeout (seconds) can be int or float.
+                                            add_done_callback(fn)   Attaches the callable fn to the future. fn will be called with the future as its only argument, when the future is cancelled or finishes running.
 -[ ] Locks, Semaphore,
      & Condition (variable)
+                                        (Primitive) Lock
-                                        (Primitive) Lock - Synchronization primitive, has two states: locked & unlocked.
+                                            - Synchronization primitive, has two states: locked & unlocked.
-                                                           Can only acquire a primitive lock once.
+                                            - Can only acquire a primitive lock once.
+                                            - Methods:
+                                                - locked()
+                                                - release()
-                                                           Methods: locked(), release(), acquire()
+                                                - acquire()
+                                        Re-entrant Lock
-                                        Re-entrant Lock - Lock that can be acquired multiple times by one thread.
+                                            - Lock that can be acquired multiple times by one thread.
+                                            - Methods:
+                                                - release()
-                                                           Methods: release(), acquire()
+                                                - acquire()
+                                        Semaphore
-                                        Semaphore - Internal counter, decremented by acquire(), incremented by release(), can't go below zero (it blocks aqcuire() if zero).
+                                            - Internal counter, can't go below zero.
+                                            - Decremented by acquire() (if previously zero, acquire() blocks)).
+                                            - Incremented by release().
+                                            - Methods:
+                                                - acquire()
-                                                    Methods: acquire(), release()
+                                                - release()
+                                        Condition (Variable)
+                                            - Represents state change.
+                                            - Is associated with lock:
-                                        Condition (Variable) - Represents state change, associated with lock (either a lock can be passed in or it will create one).
+                                                - A lock can be passed in on creation.
-                                                               Methods: acquire(), release(), wait(), wait_for(),
-                                                                        notify(), notify_all().
+                                                - By default (if no supplied lock) creates lock.
+                                            - Methods:
+                                                - acquire()
+                                                - release()
+                                                - wait()
+                                                - wait_for()
+                                                - notify()
+                                                - notify_all()
 -[ ] Processes
                                         Python processes (use Thread-like API) sidestep the GIL issue.
                                         Multiprocessing communication is supported via Queues and Pipes.